Nvidia GeForce RTX 4090 Rumored to Feature Just 126 SPs

 OK, let's do a new summary.
 RTX 4090, AD102-300, 16128FP32, 21Gbps 24G GDDR6X, 450W, ~2x3090.
 I am disappointed with RDNA3.
 That's all.May 16, 2022

-To provide a better perspective regarding the initial launch range, which many expect to be the trio of GeForce RTX 4090, 4080, and 4070 – we have tabulated all of the Tweeter's latest purported specs in the table below.
+To provide a better perspective regarding the initial launch range, which many expect to be the trio of GeForce RTX 4090, 4080, and 4070, we've tabulated all of the latest purported specs in the table below.
 Remember, none of these specs are confirmed with Nvidia or partner sources.
-For the time being take the details with a pinch of salt.

 |RTX 4090